OMerkel/Oware/README.md

 In that case each player scores the remaining seeds on the own row.
 The player scoring higher wins.

-Which means that the game could be a draw.
+Such that the game could end as a draw on equal scores.

 ### Typical Oware Game Material